 Our Lead Characters

-The humor is in juxtaposing two things that are slightly jarring.
+Humor is often in juxtaposing two things that are slightly jarring.
 We get that a lot in this show.
 Kimura’s character, Prosecutor Kuryo, takes his cases seriously in a non-serious way, by which I mean he thinks deeply and works hard but is irreverent and doesn’t dress or behave the way you’d expect of a prosecutor.
 Would you expect an orange down jacket?
 No?
-Matsu plays Paralegal Amamiya is the opposite.
+Matsu plays Paralegal Amamiya, who is the opposite.
 It is all routine for her, but she works hard and follows protocol and tries for promotion.
 Why would she have an opinion?
 Is anyone going to listen?
 Her only opinion is sticking to glasses in preference to contacts.
 (Which brings us to the question: how many times do her glasses get broken?)

 We meet them within a minute and a half of the beginning of the drama.
 She is involved in a huge operation by prosecutors and police to arrest a Congressman and a wealthy businessman, and he is in the process of moving into a small narrow apartment.
 Panoramic scenes of cars and buses blocking off streets and hordes of investigators in black suits alternate with close-ups of a wooden floor as someone pushes a broom and movers bring in furniture.